Spirik/GEM/README.md

 ### AppContext

 Data structure that represents "context" of the currently executing user action, toggled by pressing menu item button.
-Property `context` of the `GEM` object is of type `AppContext`.
+Property `context` of the `GEM` (and `GEM_u8g2`) object is of type `AppContext`.

 Consists of pointers to user-supplied functions that represent setup and loop functions (named `context.enter()` and `context.loop()` respectively) of the context.
 It allows you to initialize variables and e.g. prepare screen (if needed for the task that function performs), and then run through loop function, waiting for user input, or sensor reading, or command to terminate and exit back to the menu eventually.
 In the latter case additional `context.exit()` function will be called, that can be used to clean up your context and e.g. to free some memory and draw menu back to screen.